NGC 7020

-NGC 7020 is a barred lenticular galaxy located about 140 million light-years away in the constellation Pavo.
-NGC 7020 was discovered by astronomer John Herschel on August 31, 1836.
+NGC 7020 is a barred lenticular galaxy in the constellation Pavo.
+Its velocity with respect to the cosmic microwave background is 3102±27 km/s, which corresponds to a Hubble distance of 45.75 ± 3.25 Mpc.
+However, two non-redshift measurements give a much closer mean distance of 29.400 ± 8.400 Mpc.
+NGC 7020 was discovered by British astronomer John Herschel on June 22, 1835.

 Physical characteristics

 NGC 7020 has a large outer ring surrounding a bright inner hexagonal zone containing an inner ring and possibly a bar.
 The large outer ring is completely detached from the inner hexagonal zone of the galaxy and is dominated by numerous flocculent spiral features.
-The outer ring has an estimated diameter of 33.6 kpc.
+The outer ring has an estimated diameter of 44.05 kpc.
 The ring is knotty and bluer than the rest of the galaxy and shows where recent star formation is occurring in NGC 7020.
 The possible inner ring shows protruding features at the ends of its major axis therefore classifying it as a bar.
 The galaxy appears to be fairly free of ionized gas, which is not surprising for an early-type galaxy.

 Nearby galaxies

 NGC 7020 is member of a sparse group of galaxies that contains IC 5084, IC 5092, IC 5096, NGC 6943, NGC 7083, NGC 7096, NGC 7125, NGC 7126 and ESO 107-14.
 However, NGC 7020 is not interacting with any other galaxy in the group.